Our WUMC Merchandise Shop is Live! Share your faith and spark conversations in the community by grabbing WUMC gear today.Shop WUMC Merch Here!

 A Small Group experience for a deepened experience of the Christian journey of faith as participants support one another.
 This group is currently meeting in Rm 160.

-Starting June 8, this group will be meeting in Rm 352 for the summer months.
+This group will be meeting in Rm 352 for the summer months.

 If you are interested in starting a Small Group or Sunday School Class, please contact Troy Sims at .